-Time Description Materials: 30 minutes Using prompting questions, students will clarify their learning in their Learning Journals Learning Journals
+Time Description Materials: 30 minutes Using prompting questions, students will clarify their learning in their Learning Journals ☐ Learning Journals

 Questions for students to discuss in groups of 4.
-Students should record their personal responses in their journals, virtually, or on a piece of paper.
-Have each group number themselves off and answer the following questions to their corresponding number while the others record in their journals.
+Students should record their personal responses in their journals.
+Have each group number themselves off and answer the following questions to their corresponding number while the others record in their journals:

-Student 1: What is the most interesting thing you learned yesterday?
-All the other students must then guess why that came to that person's mind.
-Record ideas in journals.

-Student 2: Name 2 things you could do to reduce your food miles.
-Record ideas in journals.
+- 1. Student 1: What is the most interesting thing you learned yesterday?
+All the other students must then guess why that idea came to that person's mind.
+Record ideas in journals. - 2.
+Student 2: Name two things you could do to reduce your food miles.
+Record ideas in journals. - 3.
 Student 3: Does it matter if our families buy locally grown food?
 Why or why not?
-All the other students then comment on the person's answer.
-Record ideas in journals.

-Student 4: Will you try to reduce your food miles?
+All the other students then comment on the person's answer and record ideas in their journals. - 4.
+Student 4: The last person in the group answers: Will you try to reduce your food miles?
 Why or why not?

-Students are challenged to use the triple bottom line approach to purchasing food.
+5. Students are challenged to use the triple bottom line approach to purchasing food.
 In their journal, students should write their pledge, which can include asking parents to purchase a local food product, asking the store manager where the ingredients in the snack they are purchasing came from, etc. The student could ask a buddy to sign their pledge.
-It is the responsibility of the pledge buddy to check in on their peer to help them keep their pledge.
+It is the responsibility of the pledge pal to check in on his/her peer to help the peer to keep their pledge.
 In pairs, students present their pledges and actions.
-Students should keep a journal of what opportunities they had to exercise their pledge, what they did, and how they are feeling about their choices.
-At the end of 2 weeks, students meet with their buddy to discuss how the pledge went, including their successes and challenges.
+Students should keep a journal of their opportunities to exercise their pledge, what they did, and how they feel about their choices.
+At the end of two weeks, students meet with their buddies to discuss how the pledge went, including their successes and challenges.